Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Craigieburn - Central, placing the area among the bottom 25% of areas assessed nationally

-New properties are constructed at an average value of $250,000, below regional norms, offering more affordable housing options for purchasers.
-This financial year, $1.5 million in commercial development approvals have been recorded, reflecting the area's residential nature.
+New properties are constructed at an average cost of $250,000, below regional norms, offering more affordable housing options.
+In FY-26, $1.5 million in commercial development approvals have been recorded, indicating the area's residential nature.
 Compared to Greater Melbourne, Craigieburn - Central has significantly less development activity, 81.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
 This lower activity also reflects market maturity and possible development constraints.
-New development consists of 44.0% detached dwellings and 56.0% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This represents a significant change from the current housing mix, which is currently 92.0% houses.
+New developments consist of 44.0% detached dwellings and 56.0% medium to high-density housing, creating more affordable entry points suited for downsizers, investors, and first-home buyers, marking a change from the current housing mix of 92.0% houses.
 The location has approximately 429 people per dwelling approval, reflecting an established area.
+Future projections estimate Craigieburn - Central to add 3,103 residents by 2041.

 Frequently Asked Questions - Development